Arjun-Mahanty/CodeSync/README.md

 # CodeSync :technologist:
-Project submission for Winter Of Code 2023 conducted by [SDSLabs](https://github.com/sdslabs)
+Project submission for Winter Of Code 2023

 ## Description
 This website aims to provide a collaborative coding platform that allows users to work together in real-time on code projects, share knowledge, and improve their coding skills.
 The platform is designed to be user-friendly and accessible to coders of all skill levels, whether they are working on personal projects or collaborating with peers.